[API] Consider X-Forwarded-For when setting Node ip_address on first ping

 - Story points changed from 0.5 to 1.0

-#10 Updated by Radhika Chippada about 4 years ago
+#10 Updated by Radhika Chippada over 4 years ago

-#11 Updated by Peter Amstutz about 4 years ago
+#11 Updated by Peter Amstutz over 4 years ago

 Looks good to me, although the behavior tested by "future pings should not change previous ip address" seems strange that it would return success but not change the IP address.
 A better behavior would be one of: